Shakur Stevenson: Stevenson vs. Valdez

-Stevenson vs. Conceicão
+Stevenson vs. Conceição

 Stevenson's first championship defense as a unified super featherweight titlist was scheduled against the one-time WBC title challenger Robson Conceição.
 The fight headlined an ESPN broadcast card, which took place on September 23, 2022, at the Prudential Center in Newark, New Jersey.
 He entered the bout as a significant favorite, with most bookmakers having him at -1800 odds to win the fight.
-Stevenson missed weight by 1.6 lbs at the official weigh-ins leading to him being stripped of his WBC and WBO titles.
-In front of an audience of 10,107, Stevenson won the fight by unanimous decision, with two scorecards of 117–109 and one scorecard of 118–108.
-He was deducted a point in the ninth round for tossing Conceicão to the canvas.
-During the post fight interview, Stevenson announced his move to lightweight, citing his inability to make the junior lightweight limit.
-The fight drew a peak audience of 1,150,000 and averaged 1,097,000 viewers.
+Stevenson missed weight by 1.6 lbs at the official weigh-ins leading to him being stripped of his WBC, WBO, and Ring titles.
+Prior to the fight, Stevenson stated he was unsure if he was going to stay at the weight.
+Stevenson saw the fight stylistically tougher than his previous fight against Valdez.